ajithredrigo2/demo/README.md

-# Dockerize a Laravel Application
+# Dockerize a NodeJS Application

 Dockerizing a Node.js application along with MongoDB using Docker Compose is a common practice for creating portable and easily deployable development environments.
 When you’re finished, you’ll have a demo Nodejs application running on two separate service containers: